How To Get Over A Crush: Healthy Coping Techniques For Moving On

 Take the emphasis off them and focus on your relationship with yourself.
 Why do you feel this way?
 Could there have been other circumstances that led to the crush?
 Maybe you were having negative thoughts the day you first met, and they smiled at you at the right moment.
 Sometimes, feelings can be situational and when that person becomes an actual part of our lives, we may feel differently.
 You may consider that you created a fantasy relationship in your mind.
 Ask yourself if this person has the qualities you desire in a partner.
 You may be projecting attributes that do not exist.
 Understanding the reality of the relationship can help you in the healing process.

 If you do believe, after trying these strategies, that you have missed out on your true love, give yourself space to feel sad about it.
 You may be feeling a great sense of loss, or grief.
 Acknowledge these emotions and process the loss of a potential relationship.
-Do your best to ignore them or bury them, as doing so can lead to unresolved feelings that you will eventually have to address.
+Try not to ignore them or bury them, as doing so can lead to unresolved feelings that you will eventually have to address.
 It might help to take out a pen and paper and write down your feelings in a journal.
 Allow yourself to grieve the feelings that were there.
 You probably spent a good amount of time fantasizing, and that can feel amazing.
 When the fantasy ends, it can be jarring and uncomfortable.

 You do not need reminders of them or updates about what they are doing every minute of the day while getting over a crush.
 Furthermore, most people only post the best of what is happening in their lives, so you will likely not be looking at the full picture, just places and parts of their life they want others to see.
 If a good friend posts with your crush or about them, it may be worth it to avoid their social media accounts for a bit too.